Target Corporation: Bathroom policy and boycott

 "We believe that everyone—every team member, every guest, and every community—deserves to be protected from discrimination, and treated equally.
 Consistent with this belief, Target supports the federal Equality Act, which provides protections to LGBT individuals, and opposes action that enables discrimination.
 In our stores, we demonstrate our commitment to an inclusive experience in many ways.
 Most relevant for the conversations currently underway, we welcome transgender team members and guests to use the restroom or fitting room facility that corresponds with their gender identity."

 The New York Times called this "the most prominent position taken by a national retailer".
-In response, the American Family Association (AFA) launched a nationwide boycott; by April 28 about one million people had signed the AFA's petition.
-Around the time of publicity about the policy, polls reported a drop from 42% to 38% of consumers noting they would shop at Target.
-In mid-May, CEO Cornell said the boycott impacted "just a handful of stores across the country".
+In response, the American Family Association (AFA), a conservative and Christian fundamentalist group, launched a nationwide boycott, and by April 28 about one million people had signed the AFA's petition.
+Around the time of publicity about the policy, a survey analysis by YouGov BrandIndex reported a drop from 42% to 38% of consumers saying they would consider shopping at Target when they needed something.
+In mid-May, CEO Cornell said the boycott had impacted "just a handful of stores across the country".

-Some observers, such as Fortunes Phil Wahba, believed that Target's bathroom policy may have caused part of Target's drop in shopper traffic during the second quarter of 2016.
+Some observers, such as Fortunes Phil Wahba, said that Target's bathroom policy may have caused part of Target's drop in shopper traffic during the second quarter of 2016.
 On August 17, Target announced it would add a third, private, single-stall locking bathroom at many of its stores.
-In 2017, Cornell claimed not to know about, or have approved, the policy before it was published.
-The policy cost the business US$20 million and caused sales to fall nearly 6% in the three-quarters following.
+In 2017, Cornell claimed not to have known about or to have approved the policy before it was published.
+To appease the critics of the policy, the company spent US$20 million on installing single-occupancy bathrooms in all of its stores.
+Sales fell nearly 6% in the three-quarters that followed, relative to sales in the previous year.